grgbr/ebuild/sphinx/index.rst

 **Copyright** |copy| 2019-2023 Grégor Boirie.

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+This manual is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This manual is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-A copy of the license is included in the section entitled :ref:`GNU Free Documentation License <gfdl>`.
+A copy of the license is included in the section entitled :ref:`GNU General Public License <gpl>`.

 ..
 Caption of toctrees are not translated into latex, hence the dirty trick
 .. below.
 See https://github.com/sphinx-doc/sphinx/issues/3169 for more infos.